Orders by weight:

 In humans, the E4 allele is associated with increased plasma cholesterol and a greater risk of coronary artery disease

-On a normal diet, this model has normal plasma cholesterol and triglyceride levels, but altered relative quanities of different plasma lipoprotein particles, and delayed clearance of vLDL particles, with only half the clearance rate observed in the APOE3 targeted replacement mice
+On a normal diet, this model has normal plasma cholesterol and triglyceride levels, but altered relative quantities of different plasma lipoprotein particles, and delayed clearance of vLDL particles, with only half the clearance rate observed in the APOE3 targeted replacement mice

 On a high-fat diet, develops abnormal serum lipid profiles and atherosclerotic plaques that are more severe than the APOE3 model, with twice the cholesterol, ApoE, and ApoB-48 levels and larger plaques than the APOE3 model